 Andre D. Henderson

-Andre was elected to the Board January 2021.
-A graduate of Olympic College, he is currently a student at the University of Washington – Tacoma.
+Andre was elected to the Board in January 2021.
+A graduate of Olympic College, he is currently a student at the University of Washington – Tacoma, working towards his Bachelor’s in Social Work.
+Andre also serves as the President of the Formerly Incarcerated Students Association (FISA) at the university and a Student Leader co-chair for the Global Honors Program.
 With a passion for politics and advocacy, he holds a Student Leadership Fellowship with UW-T, is on the Access to Justice Board, and is a member of Civil Survival.
-He is a strong advocate for criminal justice reform, and a social justice community activist.
+While committing to several other community positions, including being a newly appointed member of the Bremerton Housing Authority (BHA) board of commissioners, he is a strong advocate for criminal justice reform and a social justice community activist.

 Jean F. Mackimmie